wakkadojo/pynda/README.md

     w.add_sphere (s1)
     w.add_sphere (s2)

-Now we can run it and see where the spheres are going!
+Finally we can run it and see where the spheres are going!

     for _ in range (50):
         w.step (100)